October 6, 2022

 1.1.
 What is a cookie consent notice?

 A cookie consent notice is a mechanism used to collect consent choices of your website visitors.
-It can be a banner, pop-up, box on the website that tells your website visitors that you are using cookies and/or other similar tracking technologies, present your cookie policy and allows them to accept, deny or customize the use of cookies by your website.
+It can be an opt-in cookie banner, pop-up, or box on the website that tells visitors that you are using cookies and other similar tracking technologies, present your cookie policy, and allows them to accept, deny or customize the use of cookies by your website.

 1.2.
 Why would you need a cookie consent notice?

-You need a cookie consent notice on your website for two essential reasons.
-The first is that it is a requirement, direct or indirect, under the most robust data privacy and cookie laws around the world.
-For example, the EU law requires websites to ask for consent of their users before placing any cookies on their devices.
-This is usually done by a cookie consent notice on the websites such as a cookie banner, or a pop-up window.
+You need a cookie consent notice on your website for two crucial reasons.
+The first is that it is a direct or indirect requirement under the most robust data privacy and cookie laws worldwide.
+For example, the EU law requires websites to ask for the consent of their users before placing any cookies on their devices.
+A cookie consent notice on the websites, such as a cookie banner or a pop-up window, usually does this.

-In addition, cookie consent notice helps to establish a trust relationship between you and your users by building complete transparency.
-In fact, this transparency may establish a strong bond between you and your users, and you help you generate more leads and make conversions.
+In addition, cookie consent notice helps to establish a trusting relationship between you and your users by building complete transparency.
+This transparency may show a strong bond between you and your users, and you help you generate more leads and make conversions.

 1.3 What are the requirements relating to cookie consent notices?

-A cookie consent notice is required by data privacy and cookie laws of certain countries and regions.
-It is also used to comply with data protection laws which require prior consent for the collection of personal data.
+Certain countries’ and regions' data privacy and cookie laws require a cookie consent notice.
+It is also used to comply with data protection laws that require prior consent to collect personal data.
 Below we will focus on the relevant laws of particular states or regions.

 1.3.1 The requirements in the EU

-The EU cookie law is composed of the General Data Protection Regulation and the EU ePrivacy Directive, also known as the EU Cookie Directive.
-Besides, the legal framework has been complemented by the European Data Protection Board (EDPB) Consent Guidelines and the Planet 49 case
+The EU cookie law comprises the General Data Protection Regulation and the EU ePrivacy Directive, also known as the EU Cookie Directive.
+Besides, the European Data Protection Board (EDPB) Consent Guidelines and the Planet 49 case have complemented the legal framework.

 The ePrivacy Directive requires websites to obtain prior consent before using cookies.
-Users must also be given clear and comprehensive information about the use of cookies and they must be offered an option to easily refuse the cookies.
-This does not prevent websites from placing the so-called “strictly necessary cookies” that are used solely to carry out or facilitate the transmission of a communication over an electronic communications network, or as strictly necessary in order to provide an information society service explicitly requested by the user.
+Users must also be given clear and comprehensive information about the use of cookies and be offered an option to refuse the cookies easily.
+This does not prevent websites from placing the so-called “strictly necessary cookies” used solely to carry out or facilitate the transmission of a communication over an electronic communications network or as strictly necessary to provide an information society service explicitly requested by the user.

-The GDPR gives the users a right to be informed about the collection and processing of their personal data.
-Websites are required to provide to their users such information as what data they collect, how long they retain such data, who they share the data with, etc.
+The GDPR gives users the right to be informed about collecting and processing data.
+Websites must provide users with information such as what data they gather, how long they retain it, which they share it with, etc.

-The requirements of the GDPR and the ePrivacy Directive can be satisfied by the use of a cookie consent notice, such as a cookie banner.
-It is an easy and practical way of providing the necessary information to users before collecting their data, and also to obtain their consent and allow them to refuse the use of cookies.
+The requirements of the GDPR and the ePrivacy Directive can be satisfied by using a cookie consent notice, such as a cookie banner.
+It is an easy and practical way of providing the necessary information to users before collecting their data, obtaining their consent, and allowing them to refuse to use cookies.

-The EDPB Consent Guidelines provided clarity on certain issues relating to cookies.
+The EDPB Consent Guidelines provided clarity on some issues regarding cookies.
 In Particular, the EDPB stated that 1) the “cookie walls” are not lawful, and 2) scrolling/browsing cannot be relied on as a means of indication of consent.

-Some of the national Data Protection Authorities (DPA) of the EU Member States have also issued guidelines relating to the cookies.
+Some of the national Data Protection Authorities (DPA) of the EU Member States have also issued cookie-related guidelines.
 These cookie guidelines set out clarifications on various aspects of cookie usage by websites that are subject to the jurisdiction of particular DPAs.
 Compliance with national cookie guidelines is not mandatory but is strongly recommended for those who fall under the territorial scope of the relevant DPA.
-For example, CNIL Cookie Guidelines are relevant for organizations with an establishment in France.
+For example, CNIL Cookie Guidelines are appropriate for organizations established in France.

-Based on the aforementioned sources of the EU cookie law framework, in order to comply with EU cookie laws, you must ensure that you satisfy the following minimum requirements, apart from any additional requirements set forth by national DPA cookie guidelines.
+Based on the sources above of the EU cookie law framework, to comply with EU cookie laws, you must ensure that you satisfy the following minimum requirements, apart from any additional requirements set forth by national DPA cookie guidelines.

 1. Do not place cookies before obtaining consent from your users (“Strictly necessary cookies” are exempt from this rule).

-2. Provide your users with clear and comprehensive information about the use of cookies on your website.
+2. Provide your users with clear and comprehensive information about using cookies on your website.

-3. Make sure that consent you obtain satisfies the GDPR consent standards (consent must be freely given, specific, informed, and unambiguous).
+3. Ensure that the consent you obtain satisfies the GDPR consent standards (consent must be freely given, specific, informed, and unambiguous).

-4. Allow your users to easily refuse the use of cookies.
+4. Allow your users to refuse the use of cookies easily.

 5. Do not rely on scrolling/browsing as an indication of consent.